paul-reiners/udacity-intro-hadoop-mapreduce/doc/FinalProjectQuestions.md

 One interesting question is:
 * How long are the response times for a question posted on the forum?

-This isn't a question, but it would be interesting to have visualizations of the data we have obtained through our MapReduce programs.
+It would be interesting to have visualizations of the data we have obtained through our MapReduce programs.
 I have written R code to create such visualizations.

 The R code is available here: